 Not many people give Clouse credit for how he tap-danced around the elephant in the room: the shadiest areas of Bruce’s life when writing the biography about him.
 He doesn’t reference Bob Baker at all (not even a photo), and he even goes out of his way to cite The Way of the Dragon as the first time that Bruce worked with Caucasian martial artists in a film.
 Bearing in mind that Bruce had treated Clouse to a screening of Fist of Fury and would have said something about Baker being his student/friend (if not his drug courier).
 Clouse’s biography was written when the estate ran by Bruce’s widow was in full swing.
 Represented by attorney Adrian Marshall, Linda Lee had already attempted to sue the Chinese film-makers behind Super Dragon in November 1974 because they dared to make a movie about her husband.
 Ironically, Linda never sued Bruce’s mistress for doing the same thing in 1975.
 Betty Ting Pei’s Bruce Lee and I was produced by Shaw Brothers but they hid behind a fake company called B & B Film Co. in case of an impending lawsuit.

 The makers of a Taiwanese Bruceploitation movie called Bruce Lee: The Star of All Stars didn’t get sued by Golden Harvest for incorporating clips from two scenes in Fist of Fury where Bruce’s character was in disguise.
-Despite the title of this Bruce Li movie, it is not a biopic despite how many biopics that Li starred in.
+Despite the title of this Ho Chung-Tao movie, it is not a biopic despite how many biopics that Li starred in.
 Also known as Exit the Dragon, Enter the Tiger, it is about a lookalike friend of Bruce Lee who investigates his death.
 The original Mandarin version contains dialogue that isn’t present in the Western release due to either footage being excised or dialogue simply being rewritten.
-In the original version released in Hong Kong (with Mandarin dialogue being accompanied by Cantonese and English subtitles), Betty Ting Pei is known as Betty Chen.
+In the original version released in Hong Kong (with burnt-in English subtitles), Betty Ting Pei is known as Betty Chen.
 In a dialogue scene between the lookalike and his friend, it is mentioned that she had a boyfriend who is a jockey.
 This confirms something that Fan Mei-Sheng told Bey Logan which the latter had reported on the Bruce Lee Lives forum.
-Back to Ng See-Yuen’s Bruce Lee: True Story, it’s the only biopic where someone filmed at Bruce’s grave in Seattle.
+Back to Ng See-Yuen’s Bruce Lee: True Story, it’s the only biopic where someone filmed Bruce’s grave in Seattle.

 One of the most important rules in storytelling is sometimes it’s what you don’t say that speaks volumes.
 Jean Cocteau, French artist of many mediums, believed that you should never state what you can imply.
 Besides Baker, Clouse didn’t say anything in his book about Bruce doing business with George Lazenby in the final week of his life.
 This is because he didn’t believe it.
 Perhaps Clouse asked around and found that the only people who name-dropped Lazenby were Andre Morgan, Raymond Chow and Linda.
 None of the Chinese biopics reference Lazenby.
 Andre and Raymond worked for Golden Harvest, but they have given conflicting stories as to what Bruce’s final day consisted of.
 As a former Bond, Lazenby was a big deal, so Bruce liked to brag when updating friends overseas of his progress and projects.
 For a guy who claimed to have spent time in Bruce’s house during his final days, he doesn’t seem to recall specific details of the home like the electric shock pads for Bruce’s muscles and how almost every door had a key.
 If we can get photos of Bruce with Andre in his office then why not Lazenby in there too?
 If a person can let you into their home, they can let you into their office.